Mario Gabelli: Roger Williams University - Mario J. Gabelli School of Business

 The Roger Williams University Mario J. Gabelli School of Business was established in 1995, three years after the university conferred an honorary doctor of business degree on Gabelli.
 In subsequent years, Gabelli has continued to support the school through additional financial pledges.

 University of Miami

-In 2011, a gift from Gabelli enabled the School of Business Administration to establish a new endowed professorship.
+In 2011, a gift from Gabelli enabled the Miami Herbert Business School to establish a new endowed professorship.

 NYC Local 6 and the Hotel Trades Council

 At the December 2019 meeting of the Local 6 Delegate Assembly, the union bestowed an honorary membership to Mario Gabelli, whose support for the Hotel Trades Council's scholarship fund has allowed for more awards and larger grants.
 Mr. Gabelli's father, Joseph Gabelli, was a charter member of both Local 6 and the Hotel Trades Council.

 Ellis Island Foundation

 Recipient of the 1996 Ellis Island Medal of Honor for Business Leaders.
 The Ellis Island Honors Society awards the medal to celebrate "inspiring Americans who are selflessly working for the betterment of our country and its citizens."
 The Honors Society describes medal recipients as the "best of America in their celebration of patriotism, diversity and the contributions immigrants continue to make to our nation's economic and social success."